GavinHaLab/WDL-Pipelines/Griffin/README.md

 To execute the WDL, do the following (assuming the WDL is named griffin.wdl):

+`java -jar path/to/cromwell.jar run griffin.wdl -i griffin_inputs.json`

+For FH server:

 `java -jar $EBROOTCROMWELL/cromwell.jar run griffin.wdl -i griffin_inputs.json`

 To configure the workflow, add `--options workflow_options.json` to the line.

+### Running via shiny app - for FH users

+The DaSL has a helpful [tutorial on running workflows via the Shiny App](https://hutchdatascience.org/FH_WDL101_Cromwell/using-shiny-to-manage-workflows.html).

+Open the [shiny app](https://cromwellapp.fredhutch.org/) and connect to your cromwell server.
+Under "Submit a Workflow", upload the WDL and griffin_inputs.json.
+If you wanted to configure the workflow, [take a workflow options file](https://github.com/GavinHaLab/WDL_Pipelines/tree/main/workflow-options) and upload it as well.